nitmws/rdf-jsonld-transformation-test1/README.md

 * ...=nquads.txt: the Nquads serialization
 * .json: the expanded JSON-LD serialization
 * ...=compact.json: the compact JSON-LD serialization, including a @context
+* ...=compactnested.json: the compact JSON-LD serialization with nested blank nodes